The Leaders of Tech4Good: Meet Let Kids Move Team

 What ethical values do you believe are the most important in today’s world?

 The most important is respect.
 Respect to life and health of each person.
-Health should be prioritized over everything else, and everyone should have equal right to be safe and healthy.
+Health should be prioritized over everything else, and everyone should have an equal right to be safe and healthy.

 Do you think that the Ukrainian society is ready for the Tech4Good movement?

 I don’t know if we are ready, but such a movement is definitely necessary.
 Each of us has a need to be useful.
-We have a need to help others, to support others, and to take care about others.
+We have a need to help others, to support others, and to take care of others.
 Many people do not have this need satisfied because most of us mistakenly believe that to take is better than to give.
 Moreover, since Soviet times, Ukrainian people have preserved a habit of self-victimization, self-pity.
 Today, our society has a “wonderful” motto, literally translated as “My house is on the edge of this town, I know nothing”.
 In other words, “it is no business of mine”.
 It is a vicious circle, which, however, is very easy to break.
 Do a good thing.
 Once you do something good, you will not be able to stop.

 Do a good thing.
 Once you do something good, you will not be able to stop.